-Your solution: A Cyber Security software and help desk.
+Your solution: Cyber Security software and help desk.

 2.2 Addressing Your Problems

-This content should talk about the potential problems associated with the solutions your services or products provide.
+This content should talk about the potential problems associated with the solutions your services or products provided.

-So let’s say that a potential customer started their journey searching “why is my power bill so high” and through research, discovered that their house is quite energy inefficient.
-They have old fashion type lighting, some of their appliances are energy inefficient, they are running a dryer too often, etc.
+Let’s say that a potential customer started their journey searching “why is my power bill so high” and through research, discovered that their house is quite energy inefficient.
+They have old fashion type lighting, some of their appliances are energy inefficient etc.